– Activities to avoid and change,

 have similar areas of referral and impaired activities.

-There are many patterns in the low back and some other that are similar in how they make it feel stiff on one side.
+There are many patterns in the low back and others similar in how they make it feel stiff on one side.
 Look at this collection of posts on low back pain.

 Support Integrative Works